 The GCD is open-source freeware and there are a variety of ways that you can get help and training on its use.
 The first thing to identify is what type of help you need.
 We have tried to make sure that there is a free, self-supported way to get trained up and get done most everything you might need to do in the software.
 However, if you want some help getting up to speed quickly, you might want to take a workshop, or get support from the GCD community, or hire a professional to help you if your problems are more complicated.

 We have taught five bespoke GCD workshops for specific groups and over 10 public GCD workshops in the United States, Italy, Australia, Spain, New Zealand and Japan.
 Joe Wheaton also teaches a semester long class on Geomorphic Change Detection (WATS 6850) at Utah State University for graduate students.

-We use GitHub issue tracking as a forum for asking questions and getting help as well as reporting bugs.
+We use GitHub Discussions as a forum for asking questions and getting help as well as reporting bugs.
 You can search the forum for past issues without a login, but to post to the forum you will need to create a free GitHub account.

 There are lots of ways to get your hands on repeat topographic datasets even if you don’t have your own.
 Through our tutorials we provide a number of repeat topographic survey datasets from around the world for you to play with.